This EIP defines a migration process of the existing Merkle-Patricia Trie (MPT) commitment for withdrawals to Simple Serialize (SSZ).

 Reducing complexity: The proposed design reduces the number of use cases that require support for Merkle-Patricia Trie (MPT).

 Reducing ambiguity: The name withdrawals_root is currently used to refer to different roots.
-The execution block header refers to a MPT root, the consensus ExecutionPayloadHeader refers to an SSZ root.
+While the execution block header refers to a Merkle Patricia Trie (MPT) root, the consensus ExecutionPayloadHeader instead refers to an SSZ root.
+With these changes, withdrawals_root consistently refers to the same SSZ root.

 Specification